Scope and Topics

 • Multi-robot coordination

 The workshop is of interest both to researchers investigating applications of multi-agent systems to optimization problems in large, complex domains, as well as to those examining optimization and learning problems that arise in systems comprised of many autonomous agents.
-In so doing, this workshop aims to provide a forum for researchers to discuss common issues that arise in solving optimization and learning problems in different areas, to introduce new application domains for multi-agent optimization techniques, and to elaborate common benchmarks to test solutions.
+This workshop aims to provide a forum for researchers to discuss common issues that arise in solving optimization and learning problems in different areas, introduce new application domains for multi-agent optimization techniques, and elaborate common benchmarks to test solutions.

 Finally, the workshop will welcome papers that describe the release of benchmarks and data sets that can be used by the community to solve fundamental problems of interest, including in machine learning and optimization for health systems and urban networks, to mention but a few examples.